Insertional Achilles Tendinopathy Surgery

 The Hospital Stay

-• You will be only allowed to touch your foot to the ground for 2-3 weeks
+• You will only be allowed to touch your foot to the ground for 2-3 weeks.

-• Depending on your balance and strength, you may need rehabilitation post-operatively
+• Depending on your balance and strength, you may need rehabilitation postoperatively.

-• You will need medications for pain relief
+• You will need medications for pain relief.

-• You will need blood thinners and vitamin C daily for 6-8 weeks
+• You will need blood thinners and vitamin C daily for 6-8 weeks.

-• You will get an appointment for your post-op appointment in 2-3 weeks, where the dressings will be taken down
+• You will get an appointment for your post op appointment in 2-3 weeks where the dressings will be taken down.

-• After this, you will be able to shower normally and pat the dressings dry
+• After this, you will be able to shower normally and pat the dressings dry.

 Insertional Achilles Tendinopathy Surgery Rehabilitation